'}}

 Even though St. Barulas did not leave behind any written works, established any religious orders or made any direct contributions to the theology of the church, his life itself is a testament to the power of faith and the ultimate sacrifice — martyrdom.
 His unwavering solidarity and devotion to Christianity during a time of intense persecution serve as an inspiration for all Catholics.
 The story and example of St. Barulas continue to be a reminder of Christ’s words, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven" (Matthew 18:3).

-See also Alexander
+See also John Payne

 Thus, although St. Barulas' life was tragically brief, his demonstration of faith and courage has had a lasting impact on the Catholic community throughout the centuries.
 He is viewed as a spiritual role model, particularly to the youth, demonstrating resilience, courage, and unwavering faith.